srendonv/iot-sensor/README.md

-# MongoDB and Express.js REST API sample application
+# IoT fullstack app

-This repository contains the code for calling a rest API app, from server and a React redux front end to consume data fro the API
+This repository contains the code for calling a rest API app, from the server and a React redux front end to consume data from the API

 ## How To Run

-1. You can follow the [Getting Started with Atlas](https://docs.atlas.mongodb.com/getting-started/) guide, to learn how to create a free Atlas account, create your first cluster and get your Connection String to the database.
-Then, set the Atlas URI connection parameter in `server/config.env` to your Connection String:
+1. Set the Mongodb URI connection parameter in `server/config.env` to your Connection String:
 ```
 ATLAS_URI=mongodb+srv://<username>:<password>@sandbox.jadwj.mongodb.net/myFirstDatabase?retryWrites=true&w=majority
 ```